Much more than just a recommendation...

 Explain

 Ask the abusive customer to calm down in a respectful manner and explain that you're there to help.
-Tell them it's going to be more difficult to resolve the issue while tempers are flared and that you're more likely to be able to address any concerns if any discussion is conducted in a civilized fashion.
+Tell them it's going to be more difficult to resolve the issue while tempers are flared and that you're more likely to be able to address any concerns if any discussion is conducted in a civilised fashion.

 Empathise

-Tell your abusive customer that you can understand their frustration and that you would be upset if you were in their position -- if they have a valid complaint.
+Tell your abusive customer that you can understand their frustration and that you would be upset if you were in their position - if they have a valid complaint.
 If you feel that their complaint is spurious, empathy will not be necessary.

 Honesty